Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Laminations with prescribed subsurface coefficients

-\begin{proof} First we prove the statements (\ref{pre2 : ld}) to (\ref{pre2 : bda}) when for some $k\geq 1$, $q:\{1,...,k\}\to \{0,1\}$ and $\{e_{i}\}_{i=1}^{k}$ is a sequence of integers with $k$ elements.
-Most of the details are similar to the ones given in $\S$ \ref{subsec : pre1} (Scheme I) so here we mainly sketch them and explain the necessary modifications.
+\begin{proof} First we prove the statements (\ref{pre2 : ld}) to (\ref{pre2 : bda}) when for some $k\in\mathbb{N}$, $q:\{1,...,k\}\to \{0,1\}$ and $\{e_{i}\}_{i=1}^{k}$ is a sequence of integers with $k$ elements.
+Most of the details are similar to the ones given in $\S$\ref{subsec : pre1}(Scheme I) so here we mainly sketch them and explain the necessary modifications.
+Denote $\mu_{I}$ by $\mu$.
+We set the constants: